mbianchidev/engineering-interviews/README.md

 - How would you approach building a highly interactive and responsive web application with real-time updates?
 E.g. Financial App Stock Market data

 ## Outro

-- Are you satified with our salary offering?
+- Are you happy with our salary offering?
-- What is a benefit you would like to see?
+- What benefit would you like to see listed?
-- What is a benefit you are glad we offer?
+- What benefit are you glad we offer?
 - What is your notice period?
-- What would be a reasonable time to come back to you with a feedback?
+- When would you be available to start?
 - Do you have any questions for me?